dmanto/Mojolicious-Plugin-Cron/README.md

 [Mojolicious::Plugin::Cron](https://metacpan.org/pod/Mojolicious::Plugin::Cron) is a [Mojolicious](https://metacpan.org/pod/Mojolicious) plugin that allows to schedule tasks directly from inside a Mojolicious application.
-You should not consider it as a cron replacement, but as a method to make a proof of concept of a project.
-Cron is really battle-tested, so final version should use it.
+You should not consider it as a \*nix cron replacement, but as a method to make a proof of concept of a project. \*nix cron is really battle-tested, so final version should use it.

 # HELPERS